COVID19 Prevention Checklist Industry Guidance

 - All technical staff that interact closely with performers should limit those interactions as much as possible.

-- Performance groups—meaning any 2 or more individuals performing together—should consider the following measures to reduce transmission risk:
+- Performance groups—meaning any 2 or more individuals performing together—must adhere to the following measures to reduce transmission risk: (Updated 12/4/20)

-- Maintain face coverings and physical distancing at all times, except for the immediate period during which a performance makes it impractical.
+- Maintain face coverings and physical distancing at all times.

-- Adapt performances to accommodate personal protective equipment and distancing where possible, e.g. by wearing face shields instead of cloth face coverings while singing.
+- Adapt performances to accommodate personal protective equipment and physical distancing.

-- Get tested for COVID-19 prior to, and again a few days after, beginning a series of rehearsals and performances with a certain group.
+- Get tested for COVID-19 prior to, and again a few days after, beginning a series of rehearsals and performances with a certain group when possible.

 - Maintain a consistent cohort—or “household”—of performers, minimizing the addition of new members once a group has started rehearsal and performance.
 Keep this “bubble” as close as possible, minimizing close contacts with other individuals.